George scores 21 as Clippers down shorthanded Blazers 102-90 - WHIZ News

 PORTLAND, Ore.
-(AP) — Paul George scored 21 points and the Los Angeles Clippers handed the shorthanded Portland Trail Blazers their third straight loss with a 102-90 victory Monday night.
+(AP) — Paul George had 21 points, eight rebounds and four steals, and the Los Angeles Clippers handed the shorthanded Portland Trail Blazers their third straight loss with a 102-90 victory Monday night.

 Marcus Morris Jr. added 17 points and Luke Kennard, making his first start for the Clippers this season, finished with 15.

-Jusuf Nurkic had a season-high 31 points for Portland, and Norman Powell finished with a season-best 29.
+Jusuf Nurkic had a season-high 31 points for Portland, and Norman Powell scored a season-best 29.

 It was a tight game throughout.
 Brandon Boston Jr. hit a 3-pointer early in the fourth quarter to give the Clippers an 82-76 lead, but CJ Elleby answered with a 3 for the Blazers to keep it close.